scottcorgan/callbacker/README.md

 # callbacker

-Last argument in a function is always the callback function.
+Parse the last argument in a function as the callback function

 ## Install